mymyka/yoko_app/README.md

 <span style="color:red">
 <h1>Attention</h1>
 </span>
-I use `file_picker` library is it setup for android, but I don't have ios, so it could require additional setup for ios. [ios guide](https://github.com/miguelpruivo/flutter_file_picker/wiki/Setup#--ios)
+I use `file_picker` library is it setup for android, but I don't have ios, so it could require additional setup for ios. https://github.com/miguelpruivo/flutter_file_picker/wiki/Setup#--ios

 ### Run guide